A Study to Evaluate Tabelecleucel in Participants With Epstein-barr Virus (EBV)-Associated Diseases

 The disease, disorder, syndrome, illness, or injury that is being studied.

-Epstein-Barr Virus (EBV)-associated Diseases, EBV+ Lymphoproliferative Disease with Primary Immunodeficiency (EBV+ PID LPD), EBV+ Lymphoproliferative Disease with Acquired (non-congenital) Immunodeficiency (EBV+ AID LPD), EBV+ Posttransplant Lymphoproliferative Disease in Central Nervous System (EBV+ CNS PTLD), EBV+ Post-transplant Lymphoproliferative Disease (EBV+ PTLD), Solid Organ Transplant Complications, Lymphoproliferative Disorders, Allogeneic Hematopoietic Cell Transplant, Stem Cell Transplant Complications, EBV+ Sarcomas, Leiomyosarcoma
+Epstein-Barr Virus (EBV)-Associated Diseases, EBV+ Lymphoproliferative Disease With Primary Immunodeficiency (EBV+ PID LPD), EBV+ Lymphoproliferative Disease With Acquired (Non-congenital) Immunodeficiency (EBV+ AID LPD), EBV+ Posttransplant Lymphoproliferative Disease in Central Nervous System (EBV+ CNS PTLD), EBV+ Post-transplant Lymphoproliferative Disease (EBV+ PTLD), Solid Organ Transplant Complications, Lymphoproliferative Disorders, Allogeneic Hematopoietic Cell Transplant, Stem Cell Transplant Complications, EBV+ Sarcomas, Leiomyosarcoma

 Additional Details